 \section{Results}

 The matter in evolved compact stars is charge neutral and in $\beta$-equilibrium.
 These two conditions are imposed when computing the EoS at zero temperature.
-For young neutron stars at non-zero temperature a thermal ensamble of neutrinos should be included for temperatures $T\ge 5$ MeV.
+For young neutron stars at non-zero temperature a thermal ensemble of neutrinos should be included for temperatures $T\ge 5$ MeV.
 In this case a common practice is to vary the lepton fraction of matter in a certain range compatible with astrophysical simulations.
-We shall treat below these distinct cases in turn.
+We treat these distinct cases in turn below.